 Attacking synthetics – a real approach to uncovering potentially fake identities

-Over the last several years, the ID Analytics team has discussed the issue of synthetic identity fraud extensively with its clients to gain a better understanding of how they view the problem, how it’s impacting their organizations, and what tools they are using to combat the problem.
+Over the last several years, we have discussed the issue of synthetic identity fraud extensively with our clients to gain a better understanding of how they view the problem, how it’s impacting their organizations, and what tools they are using to combat the problem.
 While each organization had a different perspective, one thing was clear – synthetic identities are a multi-faceted problem.

 It has consistently been our theory that combatting the diversity of synthetic identities would require a robust defense strategy.
 This was the premise of the third installment of our ID:A Labs synthetic identity research.